Dancode-188/Afida-Backend/README.md

 After starting the server, the API will be available at `http://localhost:5000` (or the port specified in your .env file).

+When creating or querying projects, keep in mind:

+- Project categories are case-insensitive.
+"Technology", "TECHNOLOGY", and "technology" are treated the same.

+- Categories must be between 2 and 50 characters long.

+- When retrieving projects, categories will always be in lowercase.

 ## API Endpoints

 ### Users